 Eating Well While Receiving Chemotherapy

-A diagnosis of cancer is one of the worst things that can happen in your life.
-But chemotherapy, the very thing that is used to treat cancer, can be frightening too.
-Chemotherapy brings with it several side effects, one of the most common of which is difficulty eating.
-The following are some strategies to help you eat healthfully while receiving chemotherapy.
+A diagnosis of cancer can be one of the worst things that can happen in your life.
+But chemotherapy , the very thing that is used to treat cancer, can be frightening too.
+Chemotherapy brings with it several side effects.
+One of the most common is difficulty eating.
+Here are some strategies to help you eat healthy while receiving chemotherapy.

 - Changes in taste and smell